Diablo5G/ELK-Stack-Project/README.md

         reload: yes
 ```

-In this play, the ansible sysctl module configures the target virtual machine (i.e., the Elk server VM) to use more memory.
-On newer version of Elasticsearch, the max virtual memory areas is likely to be too low by default (ie., 65530) and will result in the following error: "elasticsearch | max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144]", thus requiring the increase of vm.max_map_count to at least 262144 using the sysctl module (keyword 'value:' set to "262144").
-The keyword 'state:' is set to "present" to verify that the change was applied.
-The sysctl command is used to modify Linux kernel variables at runtime, to apply the changes to the virtual memory variables, the new variables need to be reloaded so the keyword 'reload:' is set to "yes" (this is also necessary in case the VM has been restarted).
+In this play, the ansible docker_container module is used to download and launch our Elk container.
+The container is pulled from the docker hub repository.
+The keyword 'image:' is set with the value "sebp/elk:761", "sebp" is the creator of the container (i.e., Sebastien Pujadas). "elk" is the container and "761" is the version of the container.
+The keyword 'state:' is set to "started" to start the container upon creation.
+The keyword 'restart_policy:' is set to "always" and will ensure that the container restarts if you restart your web vm.
+Without it, you will have to restart your container when you restart the machine.
+The keyword 'published_ports:' is set with the 3 ports that are used by our Elastic stack configuration, i.e., "5601" is the port used by Kibana, "9200" is the port used by Elasticsearch for requests by default and "5400" is the default port Logstash listens on for incoming Beats connections (we will go over the Beats we installed in the following section "Target Machines & Beats").

 ```yaml
       # Use docker_container module